whennemuth/shibboleth-sp/README.md

     - **key:** string, *(env: SAML_PK)*, The private key item of your service provider metadata.
 - **jwtPrivateKeyPEM**: string *(env: JWT_PRIVATE_KEY_PEM, default: read on...)*, A private key for JSON web token (JWT) generation.
 If not provided, one will be generated that lasts as long as the application process is running, which would make sense in a testing scenario.
 - **jwtPublicKeyPEM**: string *(env: JWT_PUBLIC_KEY_PEM, default: read on...)*, A public key for JSON web token (JWT) generation.
 If not provided, one will be generated that lasts as long as the application process is running, which would make sense in a testing scenario.
 - **customHeaders**: *KeyValuePair[]*, A way to inject those headers that one wishes sp-shibboleth to append to incoming reqests.
 Currently not available as environment variable(s).

+There are also a few configurations defined in `./src/Config.ts` that apply only to running the project locally in docker compose:

+- **spPort:** string|number *(env: DOCKER_SP_PORT, default 5000)*, This is the port that the "sp" container will bind to the host machine.
+This is the port that all requests from the browser must use as they all need to pass through the "sp" container.
+- **appPort:** string|number *(env: DOCKER_APP_PORT, default 80)*, This is the port that the "app" container will expose and the "sp" container will proxy to using [Axios](https://axios-http.com/) requests.
+Use "443" if you want the "app" container to expect https traffic and use ssl.
+- **appHostname:** string, This is the name of the hostname of the "app" container as published on the Docker network.
+This will be the same name as the service element in the docker-compose.yml file and is "hard-coded" as an environment variable both the sp and app service definitions - thus, no need to have a corresponding entry in `./.env` file for it.

 ### Publishing and Installing: